NCSI

 This workshop series is designed for faculty from a broad range of disciplines: science, technology, engineering, mathematics (STEM), and humanities, arts, and social sciences (HASS).
 The material covers a broad range of modeling and simulation techniques, e.g. cellular automota, dynamic systems, agents, and Monte Carlo methods.
 An introduction to using large-scale computational resources will be provided along with credentials and support for continued use of the computational resources after the workshop.

-Nanotechnologies and High Performance Computing in Education
+Nanotechnologies and High Performance Computing in Education and Research

-This workshop leverages high performance computing resources and social networks to strengthen nano and bio sciences research and education.
+This workshop leverages high performance computing resources and social networks to strengthen nano sciences research and education.
 Participants in the workshop will be provided with theoretical and practical experiences at the interface of these domains to improve their scholarly work and further their disciplines.

-University of Texas at El Paso
+The University of Texas at El Paso

 El Paso, TX